 What is urinary incontinence?

-What are the symptoms of urinary incontinence?
+What other symptoms occur with urinary incontinence?

-- Dysuria—Painful voiding
+- Dysuria—Painful urination

-- Enuresis—Bed-wetting or leaking while sleeping
+- Nocturnal enuresis—Leaking urine while sleeping

 What causes urinary incontinence?

-Long-term causes include the following:
+Some of the causes of urinary incontinence include the following:

 How is urinary incontinence diagnosed?